 - The contexts within which problem solving skills are measured were taken from both academic and workforce contexts.

 - Approximately 50 percent of the items are written to a Depth of Knowledge cognitive complexity level of 2.

 - Approximately 30 percent of the items are aligned to a Mathematical Practice standard in addition to a content indicator.

 - The statistics and data interpretation standards are also measured in the GED® Social Studies and Science Tests.

 - Candidates are provided with an on-screen calculator, the Texas Instruments TI-30XS Multiview scientific calculator, for use on most of the items on the 2014 GED® Mathematics Test.
-They are also given a calculator and reference sheet.
+Candidates are also given this reference sheet.